 Are the above projects too far out of your craftiness comfort zone to consider making?
 No worries.
 You can sell grapevine cut to a customer’s specified length to make extra money for the homestead from materials that are already growing on your property – for free!

-You could also sell grapevine locally, along with your services to construct landscaping barriers and flower beds with it, as was done in the Pinterest posting below.
+You could also sell grapevine locally, along with your services to construct landscaping barriers and flower beds with it, as was done.

 Grapevine baskets and animal shapes are also popular front yard display piece and are also frequently used as planters.